mikaelvesavuori/tdd-demo/README.md

 ## Some ideas to start you off

 Here's a basic starting point if you're lost.
+Note that for the actual solution you'll want to use the `byte` function provided.

 The source file, `src/DynamoDbItemSize.ts`: